-- BEST BANG FOR THE BUCK: WEN PW2800 2800 PSI Gas Pressure Washer, CARB
+- BEST BANG FOR THE BUCK: WEN PW3200 Gas-Powered 3200 PSI 208cc Pressure Washer

 What to Consider When Choosing the Best Gas Pressure Washer

-While most gas pressure washers deliver higher performance than their electric counterparts, many are still aimed squarely at general-purpose home and yard use.
+While most gas power washers deliver higher performance than their electric counterparts, many are still aimed squarely at general-purpose home and yard use.
 At the other end of the scale are heavy-duty professional machines.
 Understanding the following features will help you select the best gas pressure washer for the tasks you undertake on a regular basis.

-It’s important to use these machines for the right type of cleaning jobs.
-Though many gas pressure washers have considerable flexibility, you can sometimes have too much power.
+It’s important to use a pressure washer for the right type of cleaning jobs.
+Though many gas pressure washers have considerable flexibility, they sometimes have too much power.
 In general, gas pressure washers are tools for outside tasks.

-Medium-duty models can be used for vehicle cleaning, though use of an appropriate accessory like a car-cleaning wand is a good idea.
-These machines are a great choice for cleaning siding and brickwork and for removing grease and oil from decking, paths, garage floors, and elsewhere.
+Medium-duty models can be used for vehicle cleaning, though using an appropriate accessory like a car-cleaning wand is a good idea.
+A residential pressure washer is a great choice for cleaning siding and brickwork and removing grease and oil from decking, paths, garage floors, and elsewhere.

 The actual size of the gas engine is given in cubic centimeters (cc).
 However, two motors of the same size can produce different amounts of power, so it’s useful to check horsepower (HP) as well.

-Wheel types include solid plastic wheels on low-cost gas pressure washers, to hard rubber tires on midrange units, to pneumatic tires on the largest machines.
-On big, heavy machines, the tires help spread the load and make them easier to handle on a variety of surfaces.
+Wheel types include solid plastic wheels on low-cost gas pressure washers, hard rubber tires on midrange units, and pneumatic tires on the largest machines.
+On big, heavy machines, the tires help spread the load and make them easier to maneuver on a variety of surfaces.

 All machines come with a spray gun, which may or may not have a wand extension.
 There will be a number of quick-connect nozzles (usually between four and six) that provide for soap delivery and offer different spray patterns.